nicolasfueceo/vulcan/src_documentation.md

         default_factory=list,
         description="List of table names used to generate the insight.", )
+    reasoning_trace: List[str] = Field(
+        default_factory=list,
+        description="Step-by-step reasoning chain or trace of how this insight was derived.
+Each entry should represent a reasoning step, tool call, or reflection.", )

 class Hypothesis(BaseModel):
+    """
+    Represents a simple hypothesis with only an id, summary, and rationale.
+    """
     id: str = Field(
-        ...,
+        default_factory=lambda: str(uuid.uuid4()),
-        description="A unique, sequential identifier for the hypothesis, e.g., 'H-01'.",
+        description="A unique identifier for the hypothesis, e.g., a UUID."
     )
     summary: str = Field(
         ..., description="A concise, one-sentence statement of the hypothesis."
     )
     rationale: str = Field(
-        ...,
-        description="A clear explanation of why this hypothesis is useful and worth testing.", )
+        ..., description="A clear explanation of why this hypothesis is useful and worth testing."
-    source_insight: Optional[str] = Field(
-        None,
-        description="The title of the insight from the report that inspired this hypothesis.", )
-    estimated_gain: float = Field(
-        ...,
-        ge=0,
-        le=10,
-        description="A subjective estimate of the potential value (0-10) if the hypothesis is true.", )
-    difficulty: Literal["low", "medium", "high"] = Field(
-        ...,
-        description="The estimated difficulty to implement and test this hypothesis.", )
-    tags: List[str] = Field(
-        ...,
-        description="A list of relevant tags, e.g., ['per-user', 'temporal', 'text-based'].", )
+    )

     @validator("rationale")